lottspot/git-hooks/README.md

 - **branch.<name>.enforceMergeOnly** : *(boolean)*   Enforce a merge-only policy on the named branch.
 Defaults to off
 - **branch.<name>.enforceAuthOnly**  : *(boolean)*   Enforce an auth-only policy on the named branch.
 Defaults to off
 - **branch.<name>.authGpgHome**      : *(directory)* Directory to use as GNUPGHOME when enforcing auth-only policy on named branch.
 Defaults to system value

-### Dumb caveats ###

-The error log messages currently do not include timestamps.
-This is for no other reason than my own laziness and lack of need.
-Pull requests welcome :)